robertvunabandi/twitter/README.md

   * [ ] Remove Toast Statements on onClick events from TweetAdapter
   * [x] On reply, set handler to tweet id (in reply to, check twitter API) so that replies work in actual replies
   * [ ] Fix bugs resulting from infinite scroll and repeating the same tweets over and ove
+  * [ ] Add a backpress button when user enters reply to a tweet (instead of letting be for the regular android backPress)
+  * [ ] When click on backPress in the timeline, it just restart the application instead of quitting it.
+Fixing this bug would be a goal.

 ## Video Walkthrough